ironcore-dev/ironcore/config/samples/e2e/machine-with-non-ephemeral-resources/README.md

 1. Adapt the `namespace` in `kustomization.yaml`
 2. Replace `your-user`, `your-pw-hash` and `your-ssh-key` in the `ignition/ignition.yaml`
 3. Run `ignition/regenerate-ignition.sh`
-4. Create the below `patch-machineclassref.yaml` in `machine-with-non-ephemeral-resource` folder with the desired `machineClassRef` and `machinePoolRef` as per your environment
+4. Create the below `patch-machine.yaml` in `machine-with-non-ephemeral-resources` folder with the desired `machineClassRef` and `machinePoolRef` as per your environment

 ```
 apiVersion: compute.ironcore.dev/v1alpha1